 When you invest in a REIT, you buy shares of that company and benefit from the properties it invests in.
 As such, it’s considered an indirect method of investing in real estate, unlike buying direct commercial properties.

 Do you need a minimum annual income for crowdfunding?

-Single-family homes produce less income than multifamily homes.
+Single-family homes produce less income than multi-family homes.
 However, they also typically come with less maintenance because they’re smaller.
-And you also have to deal with fewer tenants.
+You also have to deal with fewer tenants.

-That said, if you can get a multifamily home and rent out all of the units, you’ll be able to pay down your mortgage faster on your rental property.
+That said, if you can get a multifamily home and rent out all of the units, you’ll be able to pay down the mortgage on your rental property faster.